postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/interceptor.md

 4. Confirm Interceptor is ready to use by checking that the **Interceptor connected** status is green.
 You can now capture requests from your browser and cookies from any domain to use in Postman.

-> You can learn more about our built-in proxy in [Capturing HTTP Requests](/docs/postman/sending-api-requests/capturing-http-requests/).
+> You can learn more about the built-in proxy in [Capturing HTTP Requests](/docs/postman/sending-api-requests/capturing-http-requests/).

 ## Using Interceptor